After stealing the Jin Scrolls of Immortality, Geese

 Real Bout Fatal Fury is a fresh new take

 on SNK's flagship fighter.
 Real Bout brings back many series veterans and introduces

 Bout retains the core roster from Fatal Fury 3, with the boss

 characters (Ryuji Yamazaki, Chonrei & Chonshu) now part of the default

 lineup.
 Classic characters, like: Duck King, Billy Kane & Kim Kaphwan also

 make their return, complete with new character sprites.
 Boss of the original

-game, Geese Howard also returns as the final boss of Real Bout.
+game, Geese Howard also returns as the final boss.